justinmanley/www.justinmanley.io/src/index.md

 ---
-title: Justin Manley
 template: page.hbs
 ---

+## Justin Manley ##

-Coder, mapmaker, aspiring architecture critic.
-Reader of many books.
-Currently student @UChicago.
+Coder, mapmaker, aspiring architecture critic, currently a student at the University of Chicago.
 I write about cities at http://outoftheyards.com.

-Whatup